By Mary Aultman Hurley, Mission Team Participant

 We spent the day painting the shelves in the storage room to give it a fresh and most importantly, clean look to the room.
 It took us a while to work on it as I think the four day drag was really getting to us.
 However, we got it all done and it looks great and we got to love on some beautiful Haitian babies.
 Tomorrow, the team gets a break from picking up the kids, but not the work, while we head up to Mountain Top Missions and “just work”, as Willem said….
 Wish us luck.

 Haiti is more awesome than I remember.
-It has a special place in my heart as well as these children and Rivers of Hope.
+It has a special place in my heart as well as these children.
 Despite the excessive paint fumes, sore arms, and dirty feet, it is SO awesome to be here for a second time.
 I look at the kid’s faces when we arrive and when they see the new murals on their walls, I am able to say to myself, “this is why you came back.”